troyblank/frontEndTest/INSTRUCTIONS.md

 friendly format.
 The exact format of how to display the directory is not specified, but you can consider Windows File Explorer, Finder on Mac, or the trivial [example.html](./example.html) included here as inspiration for how to display the directory tree.
-Feel free to make this is simple or involved as you would like, but keep in mind that we don't expect more than a couple of hours to be spent on it.
+Feel free to make this as simple or involved as you would like, but keep in mind that we don't expect more than a couple of hours to be spent on it.